Overview

 Who Can Do the Chulu East Peak Climb in Nepal?

-- Trekkers who have completed the Annapurna Circuit or Everest Base Camp trek
+- Trekkers who have completed the Annapurna Circuit or the Everest Base Camp trek

 - Climbers with basic snow and ice climbing training